Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Simulation Results

 We also remark that the communication link time delay of 1 second is for a time scale resembling conventional secondary level control, i.e., Automatic Generation Control (AGC).
 However, recent advances in low-latency communication protocols, i.e., IEC 61850 Generic Object Oriented Substation Event (GOOSE), might open the possibility for distributed secondary level control closer to the primary level control range (set to be 11.1 milliseconds in this study).
 This protocol is already used within MG protection schemes in practice (such as S\&C Ameren MG \cite{b18}).
 Generally, GOOSE messaging can be used for communication between breaker relays and IBRs.

-Lastly, the unbalanced loads within the IEEE 123 bus system worsen the Voltage Unbalance Factor (VUF) and result in distortions, especially after NMG connection.
+Lastly, the unbalanced loads within the IEEE 123 bus system worsen the voltage and current unbalance factors and result in distortions, especially after NMG connection.
 This is outside of the scope of this study, and left for future work.